jtr13/1201/Syllabus.md

 <tr><td>Final</td><td>40%</td></tr>
 </table>

+*For Test #1 and Test #2 dates, see CourseWorks Assignments.*

+*For the date of the Final, see https://ssol.columbia.edu/ -- click "Exam List" and then "Projected University Examination Schedule".
+(In most cases, final dates are set by the University not individual professors.)*

 Grading scale:

 (Note: Do not rely on any averages that appear in CourseWorks since they may not be accurate for various reasons.)